 The contest opens for entries at 9:00 a.m.
 US Eastern Time February 25, and closes at 5:00 p.m.
 (17:00h) US Eastern Time on March 19.

 Will Knight be coming to my community to promote?

 Knight, Democracy Fund, Hewlett and Rita Allen staff will be hosting events across the country up until March 19th.
 We will also be hosting virtual open office hours.
 For a comprehensive list of these events please visit our community event schedule: here

 We believe—and have found through several years of News Challenge contests—that posting your project publicly can help you find new ideas and potential partners.
 That's why we encourage you to use the open platform at newschallenge.org.

 But we understand the need for privacy in some situations.
 Email your entry to us at kncclosed[at]knightfoundation.org to submit a closed application, which will not be posted in public and will be seen only by Knight Foundation staff and advisors.

 Can I apply from outside the United States?

 Yes.
-Please see the below section on eligibility for full details on whom can apply.
+Please see the below section on eligibility for full details on who can apply.

 What happens during the feedback phase?

-During the feedback phase, our community—including a team of expert readers as well as other applicants—will comment, ask questions and provide feedback on entries.
+During the feedback phase, our community—including a team of expert readers as well as other applicants—might comment, ask questions and provide feedback on entries.